39 Best Coding Games for Kids that Teach Programming

-Overall: Codea is a code editor that allows you to create games and engaging stimulations, turning your thoughts into interactive creations.
+Best Because: Codea is a code editor that allows you to create games and engaging simulations, turning your thoughts into interactive creations.
 Designed for older students, Codea is a visual code editor that actually lets one touch the code to alter or edit it.

 Built on the Lua programming language, kids can type their code, press play to watch it run, then interact with it to see what happens, including changing the colors, adding images, and adjusting the sounds.
 Codea also allows sharing across the community, so they can see other kids’ projects and explore or get inspired by them.